Do you remember what you were doing on your 18th birthday?

 We hope you enjoyed this excerpt from the chapter on learning and memory in Braintastic!
 Science founder Ginny's new book, OVERLOADED: How Every Aspect of your Life is Affected by your Brain Chemicals.
 Each chapter of the book explores the neuroscience of a different area of life, from hunger to decision making, sleep to love.
 If you’d like to find out more about the book, just head to:

-And don’t forget, we have a free lesson plan all about learning and memory in the brain, aimed at KS3 & 4.
-We also offer a science show for schools on the topic, so do get in touch if you are interested in having one of the Braintastic!
-Science team come to your school (in person or virtually) to help your students get the best out of their brains and boost learning.
-Our shows are designed to give students a fun, memorable experience, hopefully priming their brains to remember our content better!
+And don’t forget, we have a free lesson plan all about learning and memory in the brain for KS3 & 4.
+We also offer science shows for schools exploring how learning in the brain happens and sharing the best science-backed techniques for revision.
+All our shows are designed to give students a fun, memorable experience, helping prime their brains to remember it better!